backube/volsync/mover-restic/restic/doc/040_backup.rst

     AWS_DEFAULT_REGION                  Amazon S3 default region
-    AWS_PROFILE                         Amazon credentials profile (alternative to specifying key and region) AWS_SHARED_CREDENTIALS_FILE         Location of the AWS CLI shared credentials file (default: ~/.aws/credentials)
+    AWS_PROFILE                         Amazon credentials profile (alternative to specifying key and region) AWS_SHARED_CREDENTIALS_FILE         Location of the AWS CLI shared credentials file (default: ~/.aws/credentials) RESTIC_AWS_ASSUME_ROLE_ARN          Amazon IAM Role ARN to assume using discovered credentials RESTIC_AWS_ASSUME_ROLE_SESSION_NAME Session Name to use with the role assumption RESTIC_AWS_ASSUME_ROLE_EXTERNAL_ID  External ID to use with the role assumption RESTIC_AWS_ASSUME_ROLE_POLICY       Inline Amazion IAM session policy
+    RESTIC_AWS_ASSUME_ROLE_REGION       Region to use for IAM calls for the role assumption (default: us-east-1) RESTIC_AWS_ASSUME_ROLE_STS_ENDPOINT URL to the STS endpoint (default is determined based on RESTIC_AWS_ASSUME_ROLE_REGION).
+You generally do not need to set this, advanced use only.

     AZURE_ACCOUNT_NAME                  Account name for Azure
     AZURE_ACCOUNT_KEY                   Account key for Azure